diablobench/diablobench.github.io/README.md

 - *Add your blockchain*: Feel free to add your own blockchain to Diablo by following the [blockchain instructions](blockchain-howto).
 - *Add your DApp*: Feel free to add your own DApp/workload to Diablo by following the [DApp instructions](dapp-howto).

+Please [let us know](mailto:csrg.sydney@gmail.com?subject=[Diablo]) if you added a new DApp or evaluated a new blockchain with Diablo.

 <!--
 [source](https://github.com/NatoliChris/diablo-benchmark/)